Bright Box Makerspace - Sheffield

 Bright Box Makerspace is an equal opportunities employer.

-Please forward this opportunity on to anyone you think would be a valuable addition to the Bright Box team.
-Here's a PDF of this job advert.
+Please forward this to anyone who you think would be a good addition to the Bright Box Team.
+Here’s the PDF job description.